PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **SANS Institue** is a company that offers cybersecurity training and certifications.
 - **CompTIA** is a non-profit association that issues professional certifications for the IT industry.
 It is also headquartered in Chicago.
 - **Smishing** is a social engineering attack that uses fake mobile text messages to trick people into downloading malware/sharing information/sending money.
+- **Vising** is similar to smishing except the victims are scammed via voice-mail.
 - The **Gramm-Leach-Bliley Act(GLBA)** requires financial institutions/financial product companies to expand their information-sharing practices to their customers and to safeguard sensitive data.
 - The **Sarbanes Oxley Act** was made to help protect investors from fraudulent financial reporting by corporations.
 It mandated strict reforms to existing securities regulations and imposed tough new penalties on lawbreakers.
 - The **Department of Homeland Security(DHS)** is a large federal agency whose goal is to provide security against terrorism and other potential threats.